maticardenas/marketing-measurements-api/README.md

 ```

 This command will first build the application (which can be also done by running `task build-project` before `task run`) and then run it.
 The application will be available at `http://localhost:8000`.

+> :information_source: You can also run the project detached by running `task run-detached`, which will run the application in the background (you can check the containers with `docker ps`).

 > :warning: When running the project for the first time, execution might take a bit longer as it needs to download the necessary docker images and build the application, plus perform the initial database migrations (among which inserting the demo data records is included)